Dirc/webapp_fullstack_go_docker/blog.md

 go run main.go bird_handlers.go store.go
 ```

-We can verify if it is working on some url's.
+We can verify if it is working on some URLs.

 ```bash
 wget localhost:8080